 Juneteenth

-When you hear the phrase “Juneteenth” what comes to mind?
-Honestly, for some, nothing comes to mind of significance.
-Then there are others who revere and celebrate this day.
-According to Wikipedia, “Juneteenth, also known as Freedom Day, Jubilee Day and Cel-Liberation Day, is an American holiday celebrated on June 19.
-On June 19, 1865, the Emancipation Proclamation— which had been issued on January 1, 1863— was read to enslaved African Americans in Texas by Gordon Granger.
-That is a HUGE deal!
-For me, I celebrate knowing what it means to my son, my nephews, and those I love…however, this day is also a dark day for me, personally.
+When you hear the phrase “Juneteenth,” what comes to mind?
+For some, it might be a day of little significance.
+For others, it is a deeply revered and celebrated day.
+According to Wikipedia, “Juneteenth, also known as Freedom Day, Jubilee Day, and Cel-Liberation Day, is an American holiday celebrated on June 19.
+On June 19, 1865, the Emancipation Proclamation, which had been issued on January 1, 1863, was read to enslaved African Americans in Texas by Gordon Granger.”
+That is a monumental moment in history!
+For me, I celebrate it, knowing what it means to my son, my nephews, and those I love.
+However, Juneteenth is also a dark day for me personally.

 Loss and Grief

 On June 19th, my friend passed away.
-She was a firecracker.
-LA was loud and her laugh could radiate throughout a room.
-She loved her kids fiercely and she was a fighter!
-LA was loved by so many yet didn’t feel that love at times.
+LA was a firecracker.
+She was loud, her laugh could fill a room, and she loved her kids fiercely.
+LA was a fighter, loved by many, yet at times, she didn’t feel that love.
 She struggled with guilt and addiction.
-My friend loved Jesus, her dad’s mini pecan pies, her children, dogs, rabbits, and that smelly turtle she had in a tank.
+LA loved Jesus, her dad’s mini pecan pies, her children, her dogs, rabbits, and that smelly turtle in a tank.
 I loved her so very much.

 Grief ebbs and flows.
-For a while, you are so thick in grief that you can hardly breath.
-Then, you find out how to live life again but the nightmares come in and rock you to your core.
-Lately, it has been fleeting memories where I can smile and the nightmares having subsided…for the most part.
+There are times when grief is so thick you can hardly breathe, and other times, you learn to live life again—until the nightmares come, rocking you to your core.
+Lately, I’ve had fleeting memories that make me smile, and the nightmares have mostly subsided.

 The Ghost of Juneteenth

-Today, while I was at work, I headed into the clinic and I see all these beautiful smiling faces.
-I have come to love these faces.
-They are full of joy, hope, some sadness, and lots of grit and determination.
-As I was looking around seeing who I would snag first, my eyes landed on a new person.
+Today, as I walked into the clinic, I was greeted by the beautiful, smiling faces of people I’ve come to love.
+These faces are full of joy, hope, some sadness, and a lot of grit and determination.
+As I scanned the room, my eyes landed on a new face.

-I caught myself inhaling sharply as I glanced over and saw hot pink from head to toe.
-The hair, the eyes, the clothes, the voice was all LA.
+I caught myself inhaling sharply.
+The woman in front of me was dressed head-to-toe in hot pink—her hair, her eyes, her clothes, her voice—it was all LA.
 I swallowed hard and took a seat next to a familiar face while I gathered myself.
-From that point, I took the bull by the horns and did not make eye contact LOL.
+I decided to take charge of the situation and avoided making eye contact for the rest of the day.

-That very moment, I flashed back to the slab my friend was laying on as I was wiping the dirt off of her body.
-I was brushing/braiding her hair and talking to her telling her how worthy she was and how loved she was by so many people.
-That moment, on June 19th, 2018, I was tending to her body to prepare her for her mother, brother, and children to see for the last time.
+That moment brought me back to the slab where my friend lay, and I found myself wiping the dirt off her body.
+I was brushing and braiding her hair, speaking to her softly, telling her how worthy and loved she was.
+On June 19th, 2018, I was preparing her for her mother, brother, and children to see her one last time.

-Today, in that room, I felt like I was hugging her, weeping for her and with her, sharing with her that she is worthy and loved.
-I wanted to hug her for so much longer!
-I wanted to talk to her and let her know about her children and grandchildren but I remembered this was not my LA.
+Today, in that room, I felt like I was hugging her again, weeping for her and with her, telling her she was worthy and loved.
+I longed to hold her longer, to tell her more about her children and grandchildren, but I remembered this wasn’t my LA.

-The Lord has stirred up my grief and this is something I am going to have to deal with for the next month.
-In that month, I pray that He will heal my mind and my heart.
-I pray that He will comfort her children, brother, and grandchildren.
-In that month, I pray that I can make a difference in this person’s life.
+The Lord has stirred up my grief, and I know I’ll need to confront this over the next month.
+During this time, I pray for healing—for my mind and my heart.
+I also pray for comfort for her children, brother, and grandchildren.
+I pray that I can make a difference in someone else’s life through this process.

 Remembering